Background

 Fixed unchangeable root password and SSH misconfiguration allow attackers to take over all installations of iBSG 3.5.

-During installation, the password hash $1$4Tmm01jl$7HRvcW.bz7uGmX9hiQWvR. (md5crypt) is set as root password hash.
-The password is neither randomized per install, nor can it be changed through the web interface on /manage (at least not as intended by the manufacturer: you can change it using the OSi, see CVE-2023-39809 above).
+During installation, the password hash $1$4Tmm01jl$7HRvcW.bz7uGmX9hiQWvR. (md5crypt) is set as the root password hash.
+This password is neither randomized per installation nor can it be changed through the web interface on /manage (though it can be altered using the OSi mentioned in CVE-2023-39809).

 Evaluation